shmulik-willinger/vehicle-detection/README.md

 ## Details About the Files

-The project includes all required files and can be used to run the simulator in autonomous mode
+The project includes all required files and can be used to run the pipeline on new video streams

 My project includes the following files:
 * Vehicle_Detection_and_Tracking.ipynb - the notebook with the data preprocessing, model training, vehicle detection pipeline and all the helper methods